 Mylec's Deluxe Folding Goal Set - Best for Hockey Set for Children

-- High-impact PVC tubing and sleeve netting
+- Easy sleeve netting system

 With yet another entry in our list, Mylec presents a fun bundle for the younger players in the 12U age division (12 & Under) to have fun with and get a feel for the sport.

 This set includes a no-bounce hockey ball, a folding high-impact goal and two hockey sticks.
 The goal is made of PVC tubing and sleeve netting.